RumeelHussainbnb/BNBChainLearningPathway-Playground/markdown/avalanche/CHAIN_CONNECTION.md

 # 🏁 Conclusion

-Now that we have successfully connected to an Avalanche node using DataHub, we are ready to move on to the next tutorial.
+Now that we have successfully connected to an Avalanche node, we are ready to move on to the next tutorial.
 We have also created the foundation for the next step, creating an account.